hack-tramp/WNetWrap/README.md

 # Downloading a file

-To download the contents of the request you simply add a third parameter to HttpsRequest.
-If this parameter value is "dl" then the file is downloaded with its original filename, otherwise the value provided will be the new file's name.
+To download the contents of the request you simply add a third parameter to `HttpsRequest`.
+If this parameter value is `"dl"` then the file is downloaded with its original filename, otherwise the value provided will be the new file's name.
 For example, to download the CPR library: <br><br>
 `resp my_response = HttpsRequest("https://github.com/whoshuu/cpr/archive/refs/tags/1.6.0.zip", my_request, "dl");`
 <br><br>
 When you download a file, the .raw and .text properties of the response object will be returned empty.